 WHAT DOES THE RESEARCH TELL US?

 Research suggests that a balanced ECS promotes appetite, sleep, mood regulation and stability, gait, pain perception, memory, body temperature, immunity, reproduction and fertility in both humans and pets.
-When ECS is out of balance due to lack of enough endocannabinoids, many negative physical signs are often observed.
-In dogs this could manifest as digestive issues (vomiting, irregular bowels, diarrhea), poor appetite, sleep issues, stress, anxiety/fear and aggression, lethargy and lack of activity, poor balance and coordination, pain, and inflammation.
+When the ECS is out of balance due to the lack of enough endocannabinoids, many negative physical signs are observed.
+In dogs, this could manifest as digestive issues (vomiting, irregular bowels, diarrhea), poor appetite, sleep issues, stress, anxiety/fear and aggression, lethargy and lack of activity, poor balance and coordination, pain, and inflammation.
 Targeting the ECS with Phytocannabinoids has been shown to trigger the same physiological effects as the body’s naturally occurring endocannabinoids.

 HOW ARE DOGS DIFFERENT WHEN IT COMES TO THE ECS?

 The animal and human endocannabinoid systems mimic each other with respect to the cellular processes and organ systems.
 The major difference is the distribution of the CB1 receptors in dogs compared to humans.
 Studies have shown there are a higher number of CB1 receptors in the hind brain structures (cerebellum, brain stem, and medulla oblongata) of canine species.
 This explains why it’s a good idea to keep any cannabis with high levels of THC far away from your doggies.